 For stays longer than three months researchers and PhD students must have a residence and work permit.
 This also applies to citizens from EU countries as the Faroe Islands are not part of the EU.

 Since the Faroe Islands and Denmark are two distinct travel areas, a residence permit in Denmark does not carry with it the right to reside in the Faroe Islands.

 The Faroe Islands have a general rule of only granting residence and work permit to foreign nationals with qualifications that are not available in the Faroe Islands.

-PhD students must be enrolled in a PhD programme in the Faroe Islands.
-PhD students enrolled abroad doing part of their programme in the Faroe Islands must be associated with a Faroese educational institution.
+PhD students must be enrolled at a Danish or Faroese university.
+PhD students enrolled in a PhD programme abroad doing part of their programme in the Faroe Islands may also be granted a work permit.
 PhD students must have sufficient funds to support themselves during their residence in the Faroe Islands.

-PhD students are allowed to work full-time at the university in which they have been enrolled or in the company affiliated to their PhD programme with work tasks that are part of their PhD programme.
+PhD students are allowed to work full-time at the university at which they have been enrolled or at a company affiliated to their PhD programme with work tasks that are part of their PhD programme.
 They are also allowed to take upp additional employment besides their full-time job as PhD students at a limited scale.

 A spouse/cohabiting partner who wishes to accompany a foreign national holding a Faroese residence and work permit to the Faroe Islands must submit a separate application.
 Children under the age of 18 can be included in the spouse's/cohabiting partner's application.
 Accompanying family members will be granted residence permit for the same period as the foreign national with a work contract in the Faroe Islands.

 The foreign national must be able to support his family members and the family must live together in the Faroe Islands.

 The spouse or cohabiting partner is allowed to work full-time for the entire period of his or her permit.